How did these men experience the conflict? (1916 - 18)

-Within this online resource and the accompanying collection Letters from the First World War 1915, it is possible to find more than one letter from the same person, or find references within the letters to those who have written.
+Within this online resource and the accompanying collection Letters from the First World War, part one (1915), it is possible to find more than one letter from the same person, or find references within the letters to those who have written.
 For this reason is it is helpful to see the letters as a whole group to get the most out of them and appreciate the nature of the collection.

-Letters from the First World War, 1916-1918 is based on the second half of the RAIL record.
+Letters from the First World War, part two (1916-1918) is based on the second half of the RAIL record.
 We have labelled each letter according to a theme from the First World War.
 For example, some letter writers continue to detail their experience of the trenches, or service in Egypt, Greece, India and Aden.

 As more soldiers were conscripted they have also described their training before going abroad.
 Others write about being in hospital or conditions at the railheads in France.
 Railheads were the nearest points to the front from which men and supplies travelled by train and were then taken to the battle line by motor vehicle or horse.